Free radicals and cellular injury

 Electrons in an atom are present in spaces called orbitals, and each orbital can fit different pairs of electrons.

-Free radicals are molecules with an unpaired electron in their outer orbital.
+Now free radicals are molecules with only one electron, or an unpaired electron, in their outer orbital.

-Now, electrons don’t like to be lonely so free radicals have a habit of stealing electrons from any molecule they come across to make themselves stable.
+Free radicals have a habit of stealing electrons from any molecule they come across to make themselves stable and it’s what causes all the trouble and potentially can cause cellular injury.

 Now, a free radical is formed when any molecule gains or loses an electron.